anthony2v/MessageBoard/README.md

 <br/>

 ## Getting Started
+### Create local MySql database
+All of the DDL required to create the database structure and fill it with any initial data is located at `database/db_structure_and_initial_data.sql`.
+Simply run this sql script and you should have the correct database setup.

 ### Create local database configuration file
 Make a copy of the file located at `src/main/webapp/WEB-INF/hibernate.cfg.example.properties` and name the copy `hibernate.cfg.properties`.
-This file will contain the local db credentials.
+This file will contain the local db credentials and you have to fill it in.

-### Create local MySql database
-All of the DDL required to create the database structure and fill it with any initial data is located at `documentation/db_structure_and_initial_data.sql`.
-Simply run this sql script and you should have the correct database setup.

 <br/>